Antique White Kitchen Cabinets (Design Photos)

 Best Paint Color

 A great place to start for kitchens with white cabinets is with historical colors.
 Most paint companies offer a line of historical colors they can recommend.
-A light, muted grey or soft ivory are perfect if you want your wall to fade gently into the background without being boring.
-Muted Navy and toned down Paprika reds really make those white cabinets glow if you are a fan of darker colors.
+A light, muted grey or soft ivory is perfect if you want your wall to fade gently into the background without being boring.
+Muted Navy and toned-down Paprika reds really make those white cabinets glow if you are a fan of darker colors.

 Design Tips for Old-Style White Painted Cabinets